If you’re interested in submitting a story, poem, or essay, you can email me here: email@example.com.

 I’ll also accept 1 long prose piece (4000 words max), 2 flash fiction pieces (1000 words max), 2 micro-fiction pieces (100 words max), or 2 poems.
 I’m strict with these word counts.
 I’m a firm believer in them; I love the challenge they present.
 You should too.

-*Please wait at least one month if your work has been previously published or rejected before submitting something new.
+*Please wait at least one month if your work has been rejected and at least one year if you work has been previously published with the journal before submitting something new.

 What I’m Looking For

 I’m interested primarily in fiction, flash fiction, poetry, and creative nonfiction.
 I also have a soft spot for ten-minute plays and one-act plays.
 I will also accept essays on literature and its place in the world today.
 Please make sure these are previously unpublished works.

 When it comes to themes, I’m fairly open to anything, but I want to be moved by your work.
 If you really want to win me over, write something with hints of social and political activism.